BarbWire-1/curved-text/typescript.md

 `import { WidgetSearch, WidgetDocumentModule, WidgetElementSearch, widgetFactory } from './widgets/widget-factory'`\
 `import { CurvedTextWidget, curvedText } from './widgets/curved-text'`

+The widgetFactory object implements the `WidgetFactory` interface, and can be declared to be of that type.

 You can declare curved-text widgets to be of the appropriate type like this:

 `let classx: CurvedTextWidget;`